pic-protocol/pic-prototyping/README.md

 ## PIC Example: Cross-Service Confused Deputy Prevention (OAuth → PCA)

-This example mirrors the classic **IAM Confused Deputy** scenario, but shows how **PIC eliminates the problem structurally**.
+This example mirrors the classic **Cross-Service Confused Deputy** scenario, but shows how **PIC eliminates the problem structurally**.

 ---